USD/JPY Weekly Forecast: A return to range trading

 - FXStreet Forecast Poll see consolidation just below 110.00

-Nonfarm Payrolls in the US was the week’s event and it did not disappoint.
+Nonfarm Payrolls in the US was the event of the week and it did not disappoint.

 The USD/JPY was poised for gains on Friday morning at 110.11 in New York before the NFP release at 8:30 am.